Sakai 25 Patch Highlights: October 2025

 Looking Ahead

 If you are already running 25.x, these fixes arrive via the October maintenance release.
-Institutions on 23.x will see the shared highlights in the next quarterly patch bundle—consider the 25.x-only updates above as conversation starters if you’re weighing an upgrade window.
-As always, if you’d like help sequencing your deployments or backport priorities, just reach out and we’ll co-plan the rollout with you.
+Institutions on 23.x will see the shared items in the next quarterly patch bundle.
+The 25.x-only updates above can help with upgrade planning and backport decisions.